-Aaron Field is an Associate at Cannata O’Toole Fickes & Olson.
+Aaron Field is a Partner at Cannata, O’Toole, & Olson LLP.
 He focuses his practice on media and First Amendment law and civil litigation.
-He represents clients in cases arising from the exercise of First Amendment rights, including libel cases.
-He represents clients in efforts to access to public records and proceedings.
-He has substantial experience using California’s anti-SLAPP statute to quickly defeat meritless claims.
-He also represents clients in many other trial and appellate litigation cases, including business disputes, whistleblower retaliation cases, cases involving constitutional law, SEC enforcement cases, and writ proceedings against public agencies.
+He has extensive experience representing clients in efforts to access to public records and proceedings, defending speakers and publishers in cases alleging defamation and related torts, using California’s anti-SLAPP statute to quickly defeat meritless claims, and providing pre-publication review, subpoena defense, and other newsroom counsel services.
+He also represents clients in whistleblower retaliation cases, business and commercial disputes, SEC enforcement cases, and other litigation matters.

-Before joining COFO, Mr. Field worked as a Law Clerk at Ram, Olson, Cereghino & Kopczynski, a Summer Associate at Kerr & Wagstaffe, and a Legal Intern at the First Amendment Coalition.
-He helped draft amicus curiae briefs for the First Amendment Coalition in Air Wisconsin Airlines Corp. v.
-Hoeper, 571 U.S. 237 (2014), a defamation case involving the “actual malice” standard, and, in collaboration with COFO Partner Karl Olson, City of San Jose v.
+Before joining COFO, Mr. Field worked as a Law Clerk for Ram, Olson, Cereghino & Kopczynski, a Summer Associate at Kerr & Wagstaffe, and a Legal Intern at the First Amendment Coalition.
+He participated in drafting amicus curiae briefs for the First Amendment Coalition in Air Wisconsin Airlines Corp. v.
+Hoeper, 571 U.S. 237 (2014), a defamation case that strengthened the First Amendment “actual malice” standard, and City of San Jose v.
 Superior Court, 2 Cal.
-5th 608 (2017), a landmark case interpreting the California Public Records Act.
-He also worked on First Amendment cases before law school as a Paralegal for a constitutional lawyer based in Washington, DC.
+5th 608 (2017), a landmark case holding that writings on public officials’ personal electronic accounts and devices can be public records under the Public Records Act.

 Mr. Field can be reached by email at: email@example.com